Japan: Science and technology

-Japan leads the world in robotics production and use, supplying 55% of the world's 2017 total.
-Japan has the second highest number of researchers in science and technology per capita in the world with 14 per 1000 employees.
+Japan leads the world in robotics production and use, supplying 38% of the world's 2024 total; down from 55% in 2017.

-Once considered the strongest in the world, the Japanese consumer electronics industry is in a state of decline as competition arises in countries like South Korea and China.
-However, video gaming in Japan remains a major industry.
-In 2014, Japan's consumer video game market grossed $9.6 billion, with $5.8 billion coming from mobile gaming.
-By 2015, Japan had become the world's fourth-largest PC game market, behind only China, the United States, and South Korea.

 The Japan Aerospace Exploration Agency is Japan's national space agency; it conducts space, planetary, and aviation research, and leads development of rockets and satellites.
 It is a participant in the International Space Station: the Japanese Experiment Module (Kibō) was added to the station during Space Shuttle assembly flights in 2008.
 The space probe Akatsuki was launched in 2010 and achieved orbit around Venus in 2015.
-Japan's plans in space exploration include building a moon base and landing astronauts by 2030.
+Japan's plans in space exploration include building a Moon base and landing astronauts by 2030.
 In 2007, it launched lunar explorer SELENE (Selenological and Engineering Explorer) from Tanegashima Space Center.
-The largest lunar mission since the Apollo program, its purpose was to gather data on the moon's origin and evolution.
+The largest lunar mission since the Apollo program, its purpose was to gather data on the Moon's origin and evolution.
 The explorer entered a lunar orbit on October 4, 2007, and was deliberately crashed into the Moon on June 11, 2009.

 Infrastructure

 Transportation

-Japan has invested heavily in transportation infrastructure.
+Japan has invested heavily in transportation infrastructure since the 1990s.
 The country has approximately 1200000 km of roads made up of 1000000 km of city, town and village roads, 130000 km of prefectural roads, 54736 km of general national highways and 7641 km of national expressways as of 2017.

 Since privatization in 1987, dozens of Japanese railway companies compete in regional and local passenger transportation markets; major companies include seven JR enterprises, Kintetsu, Seibu Railway and Keio Corporation.
 The high-speed Shinkansen (bullet trains) that connect major cities are known for their safety and punctuality.

-There are 175 airports in Japan as of 2025.
+There are 280 airports in Japan as of 2025.
 The largest domestic airport, Haneda Airport in Tokyo, was Asia's second-busiest airport in 2019.
 The Keihin and Hanshin superport hubs are among the largest in the world, at 7.98 and 5.22 million TEU respectively as of 2017.